rutemteixeira/AI-powered-chatbot-BCWDS/README.md

 ## Project Overview

+This solution was developed as part of the Business Cases with Data Science course in the MSc in Data Science and Advanced Analytics program at NOVA IMS, Lisbon.
+The course provides hands-on experience with real-world cases presented by established clients.
+This particular case was proposed by Fidelidade Insurance Company. <br>

-This solution addresses low financial literacy among customers by offloading explanatory tasks from agents, allowing them to focus on high-value sales and relationship building.
-The chatbot uses a RAG architecture grounded in official PDF documentation to ensure compliant, precise responses.
+The client’s business need was to offload routine explanatory tasks from agents, such as addressing clients with low financial literacy, enabling agents to focus on high-value sales and relationship-building activities.
+To meet this need, we developed a chatbot based on a Retrieval-Augmented Generation (RAG) architecture, grounded in official PDF documentation to ensure compliant and precise responses.

 ## Repository structure